Alpen Wings ED HD 8×42 Compact Binoculars Review

 Peripheral Features

-The framework used to adjust the diopter on the Wings ED line of binoculars is a very user-friendly and easy to use mechanism.
-It consists of a single twist-ring fitted to the base of the right eye lens.
-The position for equal eyes is marked by a white dot on the ring which on lineation with a raised vertical line on the rubber case marks the position for equal eyes.
+The framework used to adjust the diopter on the Wings ED line of binoculars is a very user-friendly and easy-to-use mechanism.
+It consists of a single twist ring fitted to the base of the right eye lens.
+The position for equal eyes is marked by a white dot on the ring, which marks the position for equal eyes in line with a raised vertical line on the rubber case.

-A very subtle but innovative and helpful addition to the model is a set of raised markings on either side of the dot which can assist people with the approximate markings in case of unequal eyes.
-A helical twisting mechanism is what adjusts the eyecups according to the requirements.
-One can accomplish this by rotating them clockwise to extend the eyecups and counterclockwise to retract them.
+A very subtle but innovative and helpful addition to the model is a set of raised markings on either side of the dot, which can assist people with approximate markings in case of unequal eyes.
+A helical twisting mechanism adjusts the eyecups according to the requirements.
+One can accomplish this by rotating them clockwise to extend them and counterclockwise to retract them.

-This binocular only possesses one completely balanced position between fully extended and fully retracted eyecups.
-The Alpen Wings ED binoculars also have an impressively large inter-pupillary distance starting from 54 mm and ranging up to 73 mm.
-This basically means that it is going to be a very comfortable fit for anyone in the eye and especially for people with less broad faces.
+This binocular only possesses one balanced position between fully extended and retracted eyecups.
+The Alpen Wings ED binoculars also have an impressively sizeable inter-pupillary distance starting from 54 mm and ranging up to 73 mm.
+This means that they are going to be a very comfortable fit for anyone in the eye, especially for people with less broad faces.

 Advantages